 '''

 Menu 11.1 - Remote Node Profile (Backup ISP)

-Rem Node Name= ?

 Edit PPP Options= No

+Rem Node Name=

-Active= Yes
+Active= No

-Rem IP Addr= ?
+Rem IP Addr= 0.0.0.0

 Edit IP= No

 Outgoing:

 Edit Script Options= No

-My Login=
+My Login= ChangeMe

 My Password=

 Telco Option:

 Retype to Confirm=

 Allocated Budget(min) = 0

+Period(hr) = 0

 Authen= CHAP/PAP

-Period(hr) = 0

-Pri Phone #= ?
+Pri Phone #= 0

+Schedules=

+Sec Phone #=

 Nailed-Up Connection= No

-Sec Phone #=

 Session Options:

 Edit Filter Sets= No

 Idle Timeout(sec) = 100

 Press ENTER to Confirm or ESC to Cancel:

 '''

-Figure 23-4 Menu 11.1 Remote Node Profile (Backup ISP)
+Figure 24-4 Menu 11.1 Remote Node Profile (Backup ISP)

-Table 23-5 Menu 11.1 Remote Node Profile (Backup ISP)
+Table 24-5 Menu 11.1 Remote Node Profile (Backup ISP)

 FIELD DESCRIPTION EXAMPLE Rem Node Name Enter a descriptive name for the remote node.
 This field can be up to eight characters.
 LAoffice Active Press [SPACE BAR] and then [ENTER] to select Yes to enable the remote node or No to disable the remote node.
 Yes Outgoing My Login Enter the login name assigned by your ISP for this remote node. jim My Password Enter the password assigned by your ISP for this remote node.
 Retype to Confirm Enter your password again to make sure that you have entered is correctly.
 Authen This field sets the authentication protocol used for outgoing calls.
 CHAP/PAP Options for this field are: CHAP/PAP - Your ZyWALL will accept either CHAP or PAP when requested by this remote node.
 CHAP - accept CHAP only.
 PAP - accept PAP only.
+Pri Phone # Enter the first (primary) phone number from the ISP for this remote node.
+If Sec Phone # the Primary Phone number is busy or does not answer, your ZyWALL dials the Secondary Phone number if available.
+Some areas require dialing the pound sign # before the phone number for local calls.
+Include a # symbol at the beginning of the phone numbers as required.
+Edit PPP Options Move the cursor to this field and use the space bar to select [Yes] and press [Enter] to edit the PPP options for this remote node.
+This brings you to Menu 11.2 - Remote Node PPP Options (see section 24.7).
+No (default) Rem IP Addr Leave the field set to 0.0.0.0 (default) if the remote gateway has a dynamic IP address.
+Enter the remote gateway's IP address here if it is static.
+0.0.0.0 (default)

-Table 23-5 Menu 11.1 Remote Node Profile (Backup ISP)
+Table 24-5 Menu 11.1 Remote Node Profile (Backup ISP)